guyHollander/boot2docker-vagrant-datapower/README.md

 When the script is done, open your favorite browser and go to [https://127.0.0.1:9090]

-The credentials for DataPower are - admin:admin.
+The credentials for DataPower are:
+- user: admin
+- password: admin